 Procurement, inventory planners and logistics will plan for holding required stocks in the pipeline, plan for a lean inventory in the warehouse by shipping out and liquidating stocks as much as possible, stop inbound shipments during the transition period and inform all vendors, suppliers, freight forwarders of the new warehouse location for future transactions.

-Legal compliance would entail registering the new facility with the authorities and obtaining the necessary licenses, permissions and clearances from all statutory authorities concerned.
+Legal compliance would entail registering the new facility with the authorities and obtaining the necessary licenses, permissions, and clearances from all statutory authorities concerned.
 This would have to be complied with, both by the company as well as the 3PL service provider in their respective areas of obligation.

 Inventory process planning involves three major components.
-Firstly, the volume of inventory to be transferred has to be estimated, number of container loads calculated.
+Firstly, the volume of inventory to be transferred has to be estimated, some container loads calculated.
 This becomes the input for the rest of the major activities to be planned including transportation planning, resource planning, determining lead times for inventory handing over at the existing warehouse, transit time estimation and time for receiving and put away of inventory at the receiving warehouse.

 Process planning would entail following activities at the existing warehouse.
-Step by step preparation of inventory at the existing warehouse for shipment, sequence of inventory handing over by the existing warehouse for shipping out, process of counting and handing over inventory, handing over documentation and sign off process.
+Step by step preparation of inventory at the existing warehouse for shipment, the sequence of inventory handing over by the existing warehouse for shipping out, the process of counting and handing over inventory, handing over documentation and sign off process.
 The plan should also cover the allocation of necessary resources, teams including supervisory and management staff.

 Transport management planning would have to ensure that the transporter provides dedicated capacity and containers as planned without disruption.
-Sufficient arrangements for loading equipments and teams would have to be planned for.
+Sufficient arrangements for loading equipment and teams would have to be planned.
 The inventory loading plan should cover details of how inventory would be loaded in sequence and the documentation process.
 The documents and loading information would have to be passed on to the receiving warehouse electronically before shipment reaches, so that the receiving teams can prepare the systems and teams in advance with the information on what to expect in each container.

 The receiving team operations would have to plan in detail to receive shipments, unload, count and put away materials and upload the inventory into the system before declaring the warehouse ready to start operations and serve orders.